Visit the south of Madagascar

 • Hôtel Tahio (en bas)

 Tsimanampetsotse National Park covers 43,200 ha.
-Lake Tsimanampetsotse is the first RAMSAR site in Madagascar classified by the International Convention on Wetlands.
-It is also the only protected area located on the limestone plateau and the coastal zone along the South West coast.
-Tsimanampetsotse includes, among other things, 112 species of birds including 5 species of Coua out of the nine existing ones, herpetofauna including 39 reptiles, 3 species of lemurs including 2 diurnal (Lemur catta and Pr) and 2 nocturnal (Microcebus griseorufus and Lepilemur).
-185 plant species grow in Tsimanampesotse (opithecus verreauxii verreauxii).
+Lake Tsimanampetsotse, the first RAMSAR site in Madagascar, is classified under the International Convention on Wetlands.
+It is the only protected area on the limestone plateau and the coastal zone along the Southwest coast.
+Tsimanampetsotse boasts 112 bird species, including 5 species of Coua out of the nine existing, diverse herpetofauna with 39 reptile species, and 3 lemur species, including 2 diurnal (Lemur catta and Pr), and 2 nocturnal (Microcebus griseorufus and Lepilemur).
+The park hosts 185 plant species, including Opithecus verreauxii verreauxii.

 Beheloka is located about 35 kilometers from Anakao.
 Beheloka Bay has beautiful beaches.